ErikOnBike/CodeParadise/README.md

 * execute code to remove the ClientEnvironment's Communicator (disconnecting it from the ServerEnvironment) and test code
 * save the ClientEnvironment image (currently not working because of tiny image format, but seems fixable ;-)
 * use the saved image stand-alone in a mobile application (combine with SqueakJS VM into single package)

+## Compatibility

+The means of installing (Compiled) code in the ClientEnvironment is by sending the relevant bytecode.
+The current implementation assumes that both the ServerEnvironment and the ClientEnvironment share the same bytecode set.
+Since the ClientEnvironment is running on SqueakJS VM, only bytecode sets supported by SqueakJS VM are usable.
+At the moment there is no support for the newer Sista bytecode set in SqueakJS VM.
+Therefore Pharo9 can't be used as a development platform.
+Support for Sista in SqueakJS VM is currently not foreseen.
+If anyone is interested to help out, please reach out to either Vanessa Freudenberg (developer and maintainer of SqueakJS VM) at [SqueakJS](https://github.com/codefrau/SqueakJS) or me.

+There is no explicit list of supported browsers at the moment.
+Please use a recent browser version.
+If you have trouble using (the pre-Chrome based) Microsoft Edge, please consider switching to Chrome, Firefox or one of the derivatives.